Pylons/pyramid_cookbook/auth/user_object.rst

 Making A "User Object" Available as a Request Attribute
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 This is you: your application wants a "user object".
-Pyramid is only willing to supply you with a user *id* (via :mod:``pyramid.security.authenticated_userid``).
-You don't want to create a function that accepts a request object and returns a user object from your domain model for efficiency reasons, and you want the user object to be omnipresent as ``request.user``.
+Pyramid is only willing to supply you with a user *id* (via :meth:`pyramid.security.authenticated_userid`).
+You don't want to create a
+function that accepts a request object and returns a user object from your domain model for efficiency reasons, and you want the user object to be omnipresent as ``request.user``.